There’s something about boy names containing Van.

 GIOVANNI and JOVANNI

-Speaking of John, the Italian form of the name is near an all-time high in the US of #120.
+Speaking of John, the Italian form of the name is quite stylish.

 IVAN

-And now let’s look at the Slavic form of John, a steady Top 200 choice in the US.
+The Slavic form of John, Ivan is a steady favorite in the US.
 While Ivan requires no nickname, perhaps the most famous Van started out George Ivan Morrison.

 SULLIVAN